 Our musical leadership

 Christine Noel was appointed artistic director in 2013, succeeding Betsy Burleigh.
-Noel is director of choral activities at Clark University.
-She is also the founding director of the Rhode Island Children’s Chorus.
+Noel is also the founding director of the Rhode Island Children’s Chorus.
 She holds a Master of Music and a Doctor of Musical Arts from Boston University.

 Our emerging organization